We Replaced a $5k/Month SaaS Stack With Claude Code. Here's What Changed.

 A transparent breakdown of how Stellar Digital cut monthly software costs from $5,200 to under $300 by replacing enrichment orchestration, research, and reporting tools with Claude Code -- and the real tradeoffs that came with it.

-We were paying $5,200 a month in SaaS tools to run our GTM operation.
-Today we spend under $300 on the same workflows -- better output quality, more customization, and full ownership of the code.
-Here is exactly what changed, what we kept, and the tradeoffs nobody talks about when they write "we replaced X with AI" posts.
+We were paying $5,200 a month in SaaS to run our GTM.
+Today the same workflows cost us under $300, the output is better, and we own the code.
+Here's what we actually changed, what we kept, and the parts that were harder than I expected.

 | Tool | Monthly Cost | What We Used It For |